jacklipton/Gravity-Particle-Sim/README.md

 ## Prerequisites
-YOU MUST HAVE a NVIDIA GPU
+YOU MUST HAVE A NVIDIA GPU

 Before you begin, ensure you have met the following requirements: